mattias-p/zonemaster-backend/docs/Terminology.md

 A class of business objects persisted in the [database].
 The principal unit of work in Zonemaster Backend.

-Processing a *job* means executing a Zonemaster Engine test.
+Processing a *job* means executing a Zonemaster Engine test and performing associated bookkeeping tasks.

 **Job id**
 * An identifier.